China official seeks tougher rules on religion after Xinjiang blasts

 Five suspects were captured and one policeman was slightly wounded in the incident after the group rode three motorcycles to set up the blasts on Friday evening, Xinhua said.

-Xinjiang, on the borders of ex-Soviet Central Asia, India and Pakistan, is home to Uighurs, a Turkic-speaking Muslim people, many of whom chafe at restrictions they say authorities impose on their culture.

-The government rejects such complaints and insists it offers Uighurs wide-ranging freedoms.

-A spokesman for the main Uighur exile group, the World Uyghur Congress, had suggested at the weekend that the beauty salon that was hit by a blast was a front for a brothel that had offended Uighurs' "traditional lifestyles".
+A spokesman for the main Uighur exile group, the World Uyghur Congress, had suggested at the weekend that the beauty salon was a front for a brothel that had offended Uighurs' "traditional lifestyles".

-Xinjiang has seen numerous incidents of unrest in recent years, which the government often blames on the separatist East Turkestan Islamic Movement (ETIM), although experts and rights groups cast doubt on its existence as a cohesive group.
+Xinjiang has been the theatre of numerous incidents of unrest in recent years, which the government often blames on the separatist East Turkestan Islamic Movement (ETIM), although experts and rights groups cast doubt on its existence as a cohesive group.
+Authorities blamed Uighur extremists for a suicide attack last year in Beijing's Tiananmen Square.

+Muslims in the region, who speak a Turkic language, chafe at restrictions they say authorities impose on their culture.
+The region lies on the borders of ex-Soviet Central Asia, India and Pakistan.

-About 100 people, including several policemen, have been killed in violence since last April, according to state media reports.
-In 2009, nearly 200 people were killed in the regional capital Urumqi in rioting between Uighurs and Han Chinese.
+Around 100 people, including several policemen, have been killed in violence since last April, according to state media reports.
+In 2009, nearly 200 people were killed in the Xinjiang capital, Urumqi, in rioting between Uighurs and Han Chinese.

-Police in Urumqi said on Saturday a well-known, Beijing-based Uighur economics professor, Ilham Tohti, was being investigated for promoting Xinjiang's independence and abetting separatists.

-Urumqi police have said that Tohti used his classes to laud attackers in recent militant incidents as "heroes", "inciting the students to hate the country, hate the government and seek to overthrow it".